BlueAcornInc/adobe-commerce-cloud-hosting-examples-pwa/README.md

 ## Hello World Express Server

-`server.js` and `package.json` define a simple hello world express server that can be replaced with your application code.
+`server.js`, `server.css` and `package.json` define a simple hello world express server that can be replaced with your application code.

 This is a typical express server that will listen on port `3000`.